influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 * your InfluxDB bucket names

-To set up the client configuration, create a `config.ini` in your project's top level directory.
+To set up the client configuration, create a `config.ini` in your project's top level directory and paste the following to provide the necessary InfluxDB credentials:
-In `config.ini`, paste the following:

 ```ini
 [APP]